R35007/Email_Template_Editing_Tool/README.md

 In W3Scholl you could see a playgroung where you could test different css properties.
 This doses the same but It has all the CSS Properties to test it out.

-To use this version of the Tool You could just directly download and open the index.html.
+To use this version of the Tool you must need a local server to run.

-Just drang the elements to the playground element and change the CSS properties.
-All the CSS properties are applies as an inline Style.

-you could also play with Bootstrap components.

-You could also directly edit your source with the help of the split view and Source view. you could swap (up, down left, right) the elements, preview the page,clone the element, cut, copy, paste, paste Style, undo and also delete the elements.

-The selectors can also be used here to modify more than one element style in the webpage.

-To modify the existing Template just copy the source code form your template and just paste it in this tool source view.
+Many functionalities has been impolemented compared to the previous verion of this tool.

+I have also provided a standard email templates to use.
+Breadcrum to navigate the elements, Edit in place, browse your local files etc...